Climbing Classes

 Welcome to Crags Climbing Center!
-We proudly offer a comprehensive range of climbing classes suitable for all experience levels, from complete novices to intermediate climbers looking to upskill.
+We proudly offer a comprehensive range of climbing classes suitable for all experience levels, from novices to intermediate climbers looking to upskill.

-Experience Level: Never Ever
+Experience Level: Never-Before

 This beginner-friendly class covers the basic skills of climbing for an affordable price.
 You will work with an instructor for two 2-hour sessions on the skills listed below.
 This class provides all the essential knowledge to start climbing on the right foot (pun intended)!